 Check out the growing set of videos on the LaserChron YouTube Channel.
 Presentations so far focus on methods for preparing/analyzing samples and for maintaining our NU ICPMS, Element2 ICPMS, and Photon Machines G2 lasers.
 Martin Pepper (ALC resesrcher) is leading these efforts...

 A Short Course on "Detrital Zircon Geochronology: Best Practices for U-Pb Data Acquisition, Reduction, Analysis, and Archiving" was offered at the 2020 National GSA Meeting.
-The modules and video recordings for this course are available from the "Short Course" link to the right.
-You will also find modules from previous Short Courses that included information about Oxygen isotopes and Trace/REE geochemistry (with contributions from John Valley and Jay Chapman).
+For the 2021 meeting, we will team up with Mauricio Ibanez-Mejia and Pete Reiners to offer an expanded course on "Methods and Geological Applications of Geo-Thermo-Petrochronology."
+The modules and video recordings for previous courses are available from the "Short Course" link to the right.

 For users of Thermo Element instruments, note that we have developed a routine that extracts information from dat files.
 This provides access to the raw counts for each measurement, resulting in more reliable data reduction than is possible from FIN2 files.
 The decoding routine is posted on GitHub, and more information is available in a manuscript available from Archive.org.
 Thanks to John Hartman (UofAZ Computer Science) and Philip Wenig (OpenChrom) for cracking the code!